 Christina Kovacs graduated from Brown University in 2011 with a degree in Middle Eastern Studies.
 She is currently studying for a Master’s degree in Refugee and Forced Migration Studies at Oxford, where her research is focused on refugee resettlement in the U.S. and LGBT asylum claims in the UK.
 Prior to coming to Oxford, Christina worked with a number of NGOs in the U.S., including the American Civil Liberties Union of Pennsylvania, the Nationalities Service Center in Philadelphia, and the International Rescue Committee in New York.

 Mel is currently pursuing an MSc in Refugee and Forced Migration Studies at the University of Oxford.
-She holds an Honors BA in Political Science and a BA in International Studies from the University of Utah, USA.
-Her thesis, “Thirty-Five Years of Revolution: An Analysis of the Infrapolitical Tactics of the Revolutionary Association of the Women of Afghanistan”, focused on the political resistance tactics that allowed this women’s resistance group to thrive in Afghanistan for over 35 years.
-She is interested in the relationship between grass-roots social movements and strategic litigation.
+She holds an Honors BA in Political Science and a BA in International Studies from the University of Utah.
+She thesis is focused on the post-deportation monitoring of rejected asylum seekers, states legal and moral obligrations to them, and the action of civil society to fill the protection gap left by states in regards to deportees.
 Upon completion of her MSc, she plans to return to the US to pursue a Juris Doctor and become an advocate for refugee’s legal rights.